SpinnySpiwal/SpiwalsIPASetup/Tutorials/SemiJailbreak.md

 Congratulations, you have successfully semi jailbroken your iDevice!

 Feel free to visit [iOS 16 Supported Tweaks](https://github.com/Loy6410/ios16-tweaks) for some inspiration on what tweaks to use.

+Don't have TrollStore installed?
+Now is the time!
+Add the repo `https://havoc.app/` and search TrollStore Helper in Sileo to get started!